labianchin/cimonitor/Readme.md

 # CIMonitor

-- Loads cctray xml URLs, from Coninuous Integration (CI) tools
+- Loads cctray xml URLs, from Continuous Integration (CI) tools
 - Make with AngularJs and Yeoman
 - Configuration is saved in the browser's localStorage
 - Configuration may be loaded/exported to a JSON string